Chris Lowney: Awards

-He was named a miembro honorario del claustro at Peru's Universidad del Pacifico, was 2009 commencement speaker at the Ateneo de Manila University in the Philippines, and delivered the 2012 JRD Tata Oration at XLRI in India.
+He was named a miembro honorario del claustro at Peru's Universidad del Pacifico, was 2009 commencement speaker at the Ateneo de Manila University in the Philippines, was 2024 Master's degree commencement speaker at Deusto University in Spain, and delivered the 2012 JRD Tata Oration at XLRI in India.

 Publications

 Lowney writes a regular column on leadership for Forbes and for Aleteia.
 His other authored works include: